intel/zephyr.js/README.md

 make BOARD=qemu_x86 JS=samples/OcfServer.js qemu
 ```

-Note: At this point, this setup is relatively unstable.
+**Note**: At this point, this setup is relatively unstable.
 You may experience
 crashes or things just not working in general.
 If the behavior does not seem
 normal you can usually fix it by restarting the two scripts and running QEMU
 again.